risaaugusta/risaaugusta/README.md

 ## Hi there 👋
 I'm Risa.
 Nah, call me newbie so i would always starving for coding curiousity.
-Also do love foodies and unposted travelling!
+Foodies and traveller, anyone?!
 <!--
 **risaaugusta/risaaugusta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.